williamyang4978/PipeCNN_Winograd/readme.txt

 Clone PipeCNN_Winograd project from [github](https://github.com/PipeCNN_Winograd).
 1) Put testing pictures into ./data/picture.

 2) Pre-process model weights with the weight_gen.sh script in ./data/weight;

-        ./data/weight_gen.sh
+3) Compile design with the run_fpga.sh script in ./project, it will take around one hour to finish all the compilations.
+Finally, there will generate file "conv_pipe.aocx"

-3) Compile and test the design with FPGA;
+4) Test the design with FPGA;
         ./project/fpga_test.sh

 This project is tested with Intel Arrial 10 FPGA and Intel OpenCL SDK v18.0/v19.1.